The anatomy the process editor

 Shape Halo

-If you click on a shape (any shape) on a process diagram, it will highlight the shape and present a halo on which 3 operations are available.
+If you click on a shape (any shape) on a process diagram, it will highlight the shape and present a halo on which three operations are available.

 Select 'Delete' to delete the shape (and any links connecting to it) from the diagram.